disclose-framework/spec/specification/overview.md

 ### Merchant Sovereignty

 A core principle of the Disclose Framework is that merchants retain full sovereignty over their disclosures.
 Participation is voluntary.
 Merchants choose which attributes to disclose, which verifiers to authorize, and when disclosures are updated or removed.
 The framework standardizes the format and verification mechanism — not the content or extent of disclosure.
+Signals in a disclosure document reflect the channel scope declared in `channel_scope`.
+Where no value is declared, signals reflect the merchant's DTC storefront only.

 ### Selective Disclosure